API CodexAPI Codex

 .env file:

-4. Secure Storage Options
+4. Secure Storage in Production

 • AWS: AWS Secrets Manager or Parameter Store